Jordan Sheed

 Jordan William Sheed (born 24 September 1982) is a New Zealand former cricketer.
 He played in the 2002 Under-19 Cricket World Cup and for eight seasons for Otago.

 Sheed was born at Timaru in South Canterbury in 1982 and educated at Otago Boys' High School at Dunedin.
-He played for Otago age-group teams from the 1998–99 season before making his senior debut for the side in January 2002 whilst a Physical Education and Marketing student at Otago University.
-He played six matches for the national under-19 side during the 2002 under-19 World Cup later in the month before making his first-class debut for Otago later in the season.
+He played for Otago age-group teams from the 1998–99 season before making his senior debut for the team in January 2002 whilst a Physical Education and Marketing student at Otago University.
+He played six matches for the national under-19 team during the 2002 under-19 World Cup later in the month before making his first-class debut for Otago later in the season.
 In eight seasons he made 67 appearances for Otago, scoring over 1,500 first-class runs.